gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 ## But what about dynamic data?

 You'll notice that we're duplicating our point coordinates to draw both the line and the circles, and we have that nasty path string in our html.
-Thats where a JS framework like Angular or Ember comes in.
+Thats where Angular comes in.
 By binding a couple attributes, we can get a dynamic chart that's backed by real data.
-This example is in Angular, but it'll translates to anything.
+Although this example is in Angular, it translates well to other js frameworks like [Ember](http://emberjs.com/) or [Backbone](http://backbonejs.org/).

 We add bindings to our HTML: